wurthless-elektroniks/pigli360-workbench/readme.md

   clock will be required, most likely using a high speed 74-series counter IC.

 Novel concepts for glitching:
+- RGH1.3: RGH1.2 but with a RGH3-like image.
+Boots to XeLL in 5 seconds on Falcons.
+Questionable if it's any real improvement over RGH1.2.
+Use XeLL images in `ecc/` to run this.
 - RGH1.2.3: Basically RGH1.2 with I2C slowdown and RGH3 ECC.
 Not working; CPU crashes at 0x22 every time.
 - EXT+3: Similar concept for Zephyr boards combining EXT_CLK and I2C slowdown.
 Might be unstable.